Overview

 Troubleshooting

-If you receive this error, one workaround is to connect to VPN using connect.usc.edu instead of vpn.usc.edu or 1 - USC SSL VPN.
+If you receive an error when trying to connect to VPN, one workaround is to connect to VPN using connect.usc.edu instead of vpn.usc.edu or 1 - USC SSL VPN.